Vertigo and dizziness

 1. What is cervical vertigo?

-Cervical vertigo is a form of vertigo that is triggered by certain head or neck movements.
+Cervical vertigo is a form of vertigo triggered by certain head or neck movements.
 This type of vertigo may be caused by trauma to the cervical spine, an injury that affects the alignment of the head and neck, poor posture or other neck disorders.
-Cervical vertigo treatments may include medications, such as muscle relaxants, analgesics and anti-dizziness medications, and physical therapy.
+Cervical vertigo treatments may include medications like muscle relaxants, analgesics and anti-dizziness medications, and physical therapy.

 2. What are the symptoms of cervical vertigo?

-Common symptoms of cervical vertigo include: dizziness following sudden neck movements; headaches; nausea and vomiting; a loss of balance; neck pain; ear pain; weakness.
+Common symptoms of cervical vertigo include dizziness following sudden neck movements, headaches, nausea and vomiting, a loss of balance, neck pain, ear pain, and weakness.

 Benign paroxysmal positional vertigo